Russia's Plan A in Ukraine failed. Here's what Plan B could look like

 And that, he says, could take a long time.

-Greg Myre is an NPR national security correspondent was was based in Russia from 1996-99.
+Greg Myre is an NPR national security correspondent who was based in Russia from 1996-99.
 Follow him @gregmyre1.